Skip to content

 The second problem is not just a cost problem, it's an electric grid problem.

-In the video I show a chart of our energy use in the United States.
+In the video, I show a chart of our energy use in the United States.
 It's very basic simplification, but you can think of it as a third goes to transport, a third goes to general electricity, and a third goes to heating.

-It's more like six to ten.
 Because when it's really cold out, everybody needs electric at the same time.
 You still need to drive, and you're still going to run your lights, and now you need to run your heating.
-The second problem is that the grid, right now, is overwhelmingly dominated by fossil fuel burning sources.

-Meaning, the electricity we would get for heat pumps actually comes from burning gas!
-So what we're literally telling buildings to do is instead of burning gas at your building, we're telling them to burn gas a hundred miles away, then send the electric a hundred miles where half of the energy is lost during transmission, then run heat pumps that are less efficient than the boiler itself.
+So what we're literally telling buildings to do is, instead of burning gas at your building, we're telling them to burn gas a hundred miles away, then send the electricity back a hundred miles, where half of the energy is lost during transmission, then run heat pumps that are less efficient than the gas boiler itself.

 Animated GIF